Marseille Tarot. Boring or Indispensable?

 My point is not too belittle the RWS Tarot.
 It is a fantastic deck and a classic for good reasons (not just the above 😉 ).
 But it is good to always keep in mind where the RWS itself, came from.

-If most Tarot decks published today and in the last 50 years are adaptations of the Rider Waite deck.
-We gotta keep in mind that the RWS is nothing but a revisited Marseille deck.
+If most Tarot decks published today and in the last 50 years are adaptations of the Rider Waite deck, we gotta keep in mind that the RWS is nothing but a revisited Marseille.

 Mastering the Marseille deck is like mastering music theory